Trix evolved from two tin toy companies, one founded in 1838 by Johann Haffner, the other in 1899 by Andreas Förtner.

 locomotives have also been introduced in two-rail DC versions under the Trix logo.

-The Minitrix brand is very popular in the United States of America.
+The Minitrix brand became very popular in the United States of America.
 In 2009

 Walthers became the exclusive North American distributor for Trix products.